-The machines of this series have a closed primary (internal) cooling circuit and an open secondary cooling circuit (surface cooling).
+The machines of this series are three-phase induction machines with a closed primary (internal) cooling circuit and an open secondary cooling circuit (surface cooling).
 The surface cooling varies depending on the version.

-3.3.1.2 Machines with a fan
+3.3.2.1 Machines with a fan